-Fatigue and Fracture Mechanics of Fasteners
+Fatigue and Fracture Control of Fasteners

 Introduction

-This Section is intended to give the designer a broad understanding of Fatigue and Fracture Control analysis of fasteners, presenting hand calculation methods suitable for preliminary design purposes only.
+This Section is intended to give the designer a broad understanding of Fatigue and Fracture Control analysis of fasteners, presenting in addition some hand calculation methods suitable for preliminary design purposes only.

-The areas of fatigue and fracture mechanics are very much inter-related, in many cases, the relevant analysis tasks are complementary but usually afracture critical item is designed to only one of these methods.
+The areas of fatigue and fracture mechanics are very much inter-related, in many cases, the relevant analysis tasks are complementary but usually a potential fracture critical item (PFCI) is designed to only one of these methods.

-The differences between fatigue and fracture mechanics analyses are in their basic philosophies; fatigue estimates the life to failure of an uncracked item while fracture mechanics calculates whether or not acrack of a given size will propagate in a catastrophic manner under service loading.
+The differences between fatigue and fracture mechanics analyses are in their basic philosophies; fatigue estimates the life to failure of an initially uncracked item while fracture mechanics calculates whether or not an initial crack of a given size can propagate in a catastrophic manner under service loading.

-In general, threaded fastener joints should be verified for adequate fatigue.
-Fasteners that are of aerospace quality and design that are used on a single mission (i.e. non-reusable items)are generally not fatigue critical since they are not subject to significant cyclic loading other than launch and acceptance testingPotentially fracture critical joints should be designed in accordance with ECSS-E-ST-32-01 “Fracture Control” (Reference 11.1).
-The current issue states that shear bearing joints are not fracture critical, whereas joints where the fasteners in tension or combined tension and bending are potential fracture critical items and requires that they are the subjects of either Fail Safe or Safe Life analyses.
+In general, it is important to verify threaded fastener joints for adequate fatigue.
+Fasteners that are of aerospace quality and design that are used on a single mission (i.e. non-reusable items) and verified to remain elastic and without gapping during their life are generally not fatigue (initiation) critical since they are not subject to significant cyclic loading other than launch and acceptance testing, unless there are significant other cyclic loads e.g. on orbit.

+It is important that potentially fracture critical (PFCI) joints are designed in accordance with ECSS-E-ST-32-01 “Fracture Control” (Reference 11.1).

 Where possible, it is recommended that the latest version of the approved ESA/NASA computer program be used.
-The current version is ESACRACK, which incorporates ESALOAD, NASGRO and ESAFATIG (see References 11.2, 11.3 and11912.4).
+The current version is ESACRACK, which incorporates ESALOAD, NASGRO and ESAFATIG (see References 11.2 and 11.9).